Ficool

 Chapter 130 – Orientation and Orders

-The Vankos followed Luthar down a narrow corridor deep into the earth.
+The Vankos followed Luthar down a narrow corridor that spiraled deep into the earth.
 The air grew cooler, tinged with a faint metallic taste, like the breath of some ancient machine.
 Soft red lights traced patterns along the walls, illuminating reliefs of cogwheels and alien script that seemed to shift when not directly looked at.

 "Welcome to the workshop," Luthar said, his voice carrying easily in the enclosed space.
 "This will be your world for the foreseeable future."